DiabloHorn/vysolator/README.md

 > ```configure```
 > ```set interfaces ethernet eth1 description 'mgmt interface'```
 > ```set interfaces ethernet eth1 address '10.7.7.1/24'```
+> ```set service dhcp-server shared-network-name mgmt subnet 10.7.7.0/24```
+> ```set service dhcp-server shared-network-name mgmt subnet 10.7.7.0/24 range 0 start '10.7.7.2'```
+> ```set service dhcp-server shared-network-name mgmt subnet 10.7.7.0/24 range 0 stop '10.7.7.10'```
 > ```set service ssh listen-address '10.7.7.1'```
 > ```set service ssh port '22'```
-> ```set service dhcp-server shared-network-name mgmt subnet 10.7.7.0/24```
-> ```set service dhcp-server shared-network-name mgmt subnet 10.7.7.0/24 range start '10.7.7.2'```
-> ```set service dhcp-server shared-network-name mgmt subnet 10.7.7.0/24 range stop '10.7.7.254'```
 > ```commit```
 > ```save```
 > ```exit```

 To be able to connect to VyOS via SSH another VM has to be placed in the same network/segment.
-The ip address, subnet mask and gateway have to be assigned manually (for ex.
-10.7.7.2 , 255.255.255.0, 10.7.7.1).

 #### Running setup script
 We perform the following from our mgmt VM:
 > ```scp setup-config.sh vyos@10.7.7.1:~/```

-Then we login to VyOS and do the following:
-> ```chmod +x setup-config.sh```
->```sg vyattacfg -c ./setup-config.sh```
+> ```ssh vyos@10.7.7.1 "chmod +x setup-config.sh ; sg vyattacfg -c ./setup-config.sh"```

 That's it.
-If we now place a VM in the same segment / interfaces as vmnet2/eth2 it will only be able to connect to the internet.
+If we now place a VM in the same segment / interfaces as vmnet3/eth2 it will only be able to connect to the internet.

 ## Troubleshooting
 * *Running "sudo docker build -t vyos-builder docker" does not work (container is unable to install packages)*